-The hard times of world economic crisis
+The hard times of the world economic crisis

 Legalization in Italy – the latest news

 Mafias today own most of the very rich legal cannabis market, putting at risk the competition and well-being of Italians with their “long hands”.
-The current time of crisis is certainly not the best.
+The current time of the world economic crisis is certainly not the best.
 The crisis is going through all sectors of the economy.
 And in such a situation it is precisely criminal organizations that are thriving, reinvesting their illicit profits in legal activities.
 If we do not do something to intervene, we will end up shopping in shops, dining in restaurants, working and benefiting from services provided largely by organized crime.

 What is waiting for us?